-Dangerous jellyfish-like Portuguese man-of-wars sighted on NC beaches
+Dangerous jellyfish-like Portuguese men-of-war sighted on NC beaches

 Sightings of the creatures are being reported on North Carolina shores.

-Several social media posts have noted the presence of man-of-wars washing up on Cape Fear-area beaches, as first reported by The Wilmington Star News.
+Several social media posts have noted the presence of men-of-war washing up on Cape Fear-area beaches, as first reported by The Wilmington Star News.

-A change in current patterns pushed thousands of man-of-wars onto Florida beaches this month, according to multiple reports.
+A change in current patterns pushed thousands of men-of-war onto Florida beaches this month, according to multiple reports.

 Florida Today reported many of the people stung didn’t get injured while swimming, but when picking up the jellyfish lookalike.